Simona Cerutti: Research

 Cerutti was co-director (together with Carlo Ginzburg and Giovani Levi) of the Serie "Microstorie" (EInaudi, 1985-1990).
 1989 she became co-director of the Journal Quaderni Storici, and 2015 a member of the research community (WOG) Urban Agency at University of Antwerp, coordinated by Bert De Munck.

-Her main focus includes research on social classifications and hierarchies in earls modern societies with particular attention to the culture of law in the language and in the categories of social actors.
+Her main focus includes research on social classifications and hierarchies in early modern societies with particular attention to the culture of law in the language and in the categories of social actors.
 She is responsible for an international research group (Citoyenneté et propriété au nord et au sud de la Méditerranée, XVIe-XIXe siècles: 2016-2020), composed of students engaged in a comparative project on “citizenship” both in northern and the southern regions of the Mediterranean.
 She is developing a reflection on the future of social history and the developments of micro-historical methods.
 Currently she is writing a book on petitions and communication with authorities in early modern Italian societies.

-She is doing research on topics of history and hierarchy as well as the social classification in european cities of the Ancien Régime.
-Specifically she looks at following points:
+She is doing research on topics of history and hierarchy as well as the social classification in European cities of the Ancien Régime.
+Specifically she looks at the following points: